RChandler234/GithubScraper/client/README.md

 Run `npm run dev` to run the project in development mode

-Once this works you can go to `http://localhost:5173/` to view the application
+Once the client spins up you can go to `http://localhost:5173/` to view the application

 ## Use Cases